-In August 2014, the Company entered into a 5-year operating lease agreement with one 5-year extension option for manufacturing and order fulfillment facilities in Woburn, Massachusetts (the "Woburn Lease").
-The Woburn Lease commenced December 15, 2014 and has a monthly base rent of \$7,815.
-In September 2014, the Company entered into a 7-year operating lease agreement with one 5-year extension option for its corporate office and product development activities in Waltham, Massachusetts (the "Waltham Lease").
+In June 2018, the Company extended the lease on its Woburn, Massachusetts manufacturing facilities (the "Woburn Lease") through September 2025.
+As of September 2018, the Woburn Lease will have a monthly base rent of \$13,285 and a 5-year extension option.
+In September 2014, the Company entered into a 7-year operating lease agreement with one 5-year extension option for its principal corporate office and product development location in Waltham, Massachusetts (the "Waltham Lease").
 The term of the Waltham Lease commenced on February 20, 2015 and includes fixed payment obligations that escalate over the initial lease term.
-Average monthly base rent under the 7-year lease is approximately \$37,788.
-These payment obligations were accrued and recognized over the term of occupancy.
-Under the Waltham Lease, the landlord was responsible for making certain improvements to the leased space at an agreed upon cost to the landlord.
-Total costs for the landlord improvements exceeded the agreed upon cost by \$275,961.
-The landlord billed that excess cost to the Company as additional rent which has been included in other long term assets at March 31, 2018.
-This additional rent has been included in the net calculation of lease payments, so that rent expense is recognized on a straight-line basis over the term of occupancy.
+Average monthly base rent under the 7-year lease is \$37,788.